Groups, Orders, and Dynamics: Some Relevant Examples

 \subsection{Abelian and nilpotent groups}

 The simplest bi-orderable groups are the torsion-free, Abelian ones.
-Clearly, there are only two bi-orders on $\mathbb{Z}$.
+Obviously, there are only two bi-orders on $\mathbb{Z}$.
 The case of $\mathbb{Z}^2$ is more interesting.
 According to \cite{robbin,sikora,teh}, there are two different types of bi-orders on $\mathbb{Z}^2$.
-Bi-orders of {\em irrational type} are completely determined by an irrational number $\lambda$: for such an order $\preceq_{\lambda}$ an element $(m,n)$ is positive if and only if \esp $\lambda m + n$ \esp is a positive real number.
-Bi-orders of {\em rational type} are characterized by two data, namely a pair $(x,y) \in \mathbb{Q}^2$ up to multiplication by a positive real number, and the choice of one of the two possible bi-orders on the subgroup \esp $\{(m,n) \!: mx + ny = 0\} \sim \mathbb{Z}$. \esp Thus, an element \esp $(m,n) \in \mathbb{Z}^2$ \esp is positive if and only if either \esp $mx + ny$ \esp is a positive real number, or \esp $mx + ny = 0$ \esp and $(m,n)$ is positive with respect to the chosen bi-order on the kernel line (isomorphic to $\mathbb{Z}$).
-The set of left-orders on $\mathbb{Z}^2$ naturally identifies to the Cantor set (see \S \ref{space-left-orders} for more on this).
+Bi-orders of {\em irrational type} are completely determined by an irrational number $\lambda$.
+For such an order $\preceq_{\lambda}$, an element $(m,n)$ is positive if and only if \esp $\lambda m + n$ \esp is a positive real number.
+Bi-orders of {\em rational type} are characterized by two data, namely a pair $(x,y) \in \mathbb{Q}^2$ up to multiplication by a positive real number, and the choice of one of the two possible bi-orders on the ``kernel'' subgroup \esp $\{(m,n) \!: mx + ny = 0\} \sim \mathbb{Z}$. \esp Thus, an element \esp $(m,n) \in \mathbb{Z}^2$ \esp is positive if and only if either \esp $mx + ny$ \esp is a positive real number, or \esp $mx + ny = 0$ \esp and $(m,n)$ is positive with respect to the chosen bi-order on the kernel subgroup.
+The set of left-orders on $\mathbb{Z}^2$ naturally identifies with the Cantor set (see \S \ref{space-left-orders} for more on this).

 The description of all bi-orders on $\mathbb{Z}^n$ for larger $n$ continues inductively.
-(A good exercise is to show all of this using the results of \S \ref{conrad-general}.)
+(A good exercise is to show this using the results of \S \ref{conrad-general}.)
 For a general torsion-free, Abelian group, recall that the {\bf{\em rank}} (sometimes also called the {\bf{\em torsion-free rank}}) is the minimal dimension of a vector space over $\mathbb{Q}$ in which the group embeds.
-The reader should have no problem to show in particular that a torsion-free, Abelian group of rank$\esp \geq 2$ admits uncountably many left-orders. \beginpicture \setcoordinatesystem units <0.65cm,0.65cm>
+The reader should have no problem showing that, in particular, a torsion-free, Abelian group of rank$\esp \geq 2$ admits uncountably many left-orders. \beginpicture \setcoordinatesystem units <0.65cm,0.65cm>